 Because cassia cinnamon, when taken as a dietary supplement, can exceed toxicity levels for coumarin content, it is generally recommended that you stay within the safety zone of well below 6 grams, taking a break after a about month to 6 weeks.

-As we mentioned, 1/2 teaspoon consumed once or twice daily.
+As we mentioned, the suggested therapeutic dosage is 1/2 teaspoon consumed once or twice daily.
 This advised amount can fluctuate however depending on one's individual body weight.

 In some scientific research, cinnamon with its anti-inflammatory activities and proanthocyanidin compounds, has been reported to offer health benefits to those with neurological disorders and impaired cognitive functions.

-Proanthocyanidin phenols have been studied to inhibit glycation offering protective effects for not only those with diabetes but also Alzheimer's disease, now often referred to as "type 3 diabetes."
+Proanthocyanidin phenols have been shown in studies to inhibit glycation offering protective effects for not only those with diabetes but also Alzheimer's disease, now often referred to as "type 3 diabetes."
 Cinnamon has also been shown in research to "inhibit tau aggregation associated with Alzheimer's disease and blocks cell swelling associated with strokes."

 In addition, in the publication entitled "Cinnamon: A Multifaceted Medicinal Plant" it was stated that "A natural compound isolated from cinnamon extract significantly reduces the formation of toxic ß-amyloid polypeptide oligomers and prevents its toxicity on neuronal pheochromocytoma cells."
 (Source)